Text by Ana Prendes

-Could you tell a bit more about the intellectual process behind Microbial Cosmologies?
+Could you tell us a bit more about the intellectual process behind Microbial Cosmologies?
 What’s the story and symbolism behind the name of the project?

-This is the time for rethinking what mobility means in the age of pandemics and how the mobility-distribution of bodies, goods, and information is now carefully choreographed by the invisible microorganisms around us.
+This is the time for rethinking what mobility means in the age of pandemics and how the mobility distribution of bodies, goods, and information is now carefully choreographed by the invisible microorganisms around us.
 Instead of fighting a losing battle with bacteria, viruses, and now informational epidemics, we imagine a paradigm shift in ways humans can coexist with each other and other nonhuman species, including pathogens.

 Microbial Cosmologies (the title originates from Greek κόσμος, kosmos “world” and -λογία, -logia “study of”) is an immersive project where we imagine a future of mobility that is entirely built around the most abundant and successful type of organism in our biosphere—the microbe.
-With this project, we are proposing a shift from anthropocentric to biocentric perspective in design.
+With this project, we are proposing a shift from an anthropocentric to a biocentric perspective in design.

 You use the term ‘symbiotic design’.
 How would you describe this concept?

-Design routinely constructs radical inequalities, the expansion of one group’s capacity is done at the expense of another.
-Symbiotic Design explores the entanglement of symbiotic interspecies relationships that are continually adjusting according to requirements and environmental conditions.
+Design routinely constructs radical inequalities; one group’s capacity is expanded at the expense of another.
+Symbiotic Design explores the entanglement of symbiotic interspecies relationships that continually adjust according to requirements and environmental conditions.
 Symbiosis is not an idealised relationship but a process in which the species continuously negotiate the use of natural resources in a dynamic balance that allows all to survive.

 For example, our Resource Distribution Vehicles are powered by a Symbiotic Bioengine.
 The engine is a platform that creates a biofeedback loop that combines photosynthesis, biohydrogen production through metabolism, and hydrogen-electric generation.
-The engine, which sits in the center of the vehicle’s flexible structure, allows each RDV to be self-sufficient.
+The engine, which sits in the centre of the vehicle’s flexible structure, allows each RDV to be self-sufficient.
 Symbiotic Bioengine’s structure consists of:

 1. Diatom Photosynthesis.
-In the bioengine model, diatoms play the role of one symbiont.
+In the engine model, diatoms play the role of one symbiont.
 Diatoms are one of the largest and ecologically most significant groups of microorganisms on Earth.
 They are abundant in aquatic habitats, forming an essential part of the natural food web.
-Moreover, diatoms make a tremendous contribution to the global carbon economy by turning carbon dioxide into organic carbon and, in the process, generate oxygen.
-Living in the top layer of the bioengine’s vertical structure, diatoms produce oxygen for the electricity generator and provide sugar for the hydrogen-producing bacteria.
+Moreover, diatoms make a tremendous contribution to the global carbon economy by turning carbon dioxide into organic carbon and, in the process, generating oxygen.
+Living in the top layer of the engine’s vertical structure, diatoms produce oxygen for the electricity generator and provide sugar for the hydrogen-producing bacteria.

 2. Bacteria Hydrogen Production.
 Hydrogen-producing bacteria, including several genera like Clostridium, Enterobacter, Klebsiella, Citrobacter, and Bacillus, can consume sugar and release hydrogen gas when digesting.
 The only byproduct of the metabolism process is water.